Posted on 16 Comments

 8.4V Capable: Yes

-KST X06 is a recently (2021) released micro servo by a well-known brand in the DLG space.
-And considering the success of the KST X08 servo, we were excited to test this little rookie.
+And, considering the success of the KST X08 servo, we were excited to test this little rookie.

-The speed of KST X06 was remarkable, considering that it was running on a single-cell LiPo during the test.
-Worth mentioning that it is capable of high voltage as well (8.4V).
+The speed of KST X06 is remarkable, considering that it was running on a single-cell LiPo during the test.

 In addition, it features an aluminum case and a coreless motor for the best reliability scores.

 Considering that we used an enlarged ~12cm arm, it revealed an occasional double-centering of the testing unit.
-However, the other servos we tested the other day were centering great.

 Overall, we highly recommend KST X06 servos for DLGs of any size.

-Also, if you’d like to get a Hawk DLG or Falcon F5K built up with these servos, just drop us a line!
+Also, if you’d like to get a Hawk DLG or Falcon F5K built with these servos, just drop us a line!

 KST X06 V6 [Digital]